GrahamDumpleton/mod_wsgi/docs/user-guides/virtual-environments.rst

 The consequence of this is that the Python virtual environment isn't completely overriding the original Python installation the Python virtual environment was created from.
-This means that if the main Python installation had additional Python packages installed they will also be visible to the WSGI application.
+This means that if the main Python installation had additional Python packages installed they will also potentially be visible to the WSGI application.

 That this occurs could cause confusion as you might for example think you had all the packages you require listed in your ``requirements.txt`` file